fspielman/Checkers-Game/README.md

 ## Classes

 ### Piece Class
-- Kinging
 - Takes care of Movement validation / moving piece circle position (normal move, single jump, and multi-jump)
+- Making piece into a king
-- Drawing pieces onto board
+- Drawing pieces onto the board
 - Handles piece selection

 ### Board Class
-- Drawing board squares and initializing pieces to boar(vector of vectors of shared pointers to Piece objects)
+- Draws board squares and initializes pieces to board(vector of vectors of shared pointers to Piece object)
-- Drawing the moves when piece is selected
+- Drawing the moves when a piece is selected
 - Finding attacks
-- Counting and displaying number of pieces taken and handles losing condition (no pieces left)
+- Counting and displaying the number of pieces taken and handles losing condition (no pieces left)
-- Moving piece to board coordinate
+- Moving a piece to a board coordinate

 ### Timer Class
-- Tracks timer during current player's turn and displays it to screen
+- Tracks the timer during the current player's turn and displays it in the window
-- Handles losing condition when a player runs out of time
+- Handles the losing condition when a player runs out of time